r-walk/EclipseDynamicWebProject/README.md

 1. Open eclipse to a **desired workspace**

-2. File Import -> Git -> Projects from Git -> Clone URI (use: https://github.com/r-walk/EclipseDynamicWebProject.git)
+2. File Import -> Git -> Projects from Git -> Clone URI --> set Location URI: https://github.com/r-walk/EclipseDynamicWebProject.git)

 	a.
 Set Directory to the **desired workspace**, next, then for filename and specify **your** *projectName*